Before LASIK Surgery

 Meet Our Doctors

-The LASIK surgeons at Boston Vision have 20+ years of experience providing innovative eye care procedures to patients of the Boston community.
+The LASIK surgeons at Boston Lasik have 20+ years of experience providing innovative eye care procedures to patients of the Boston community.
 We’re dedicated to quality care for LASIK candidates and patients of all ages.
-Each of the surgeons at Boston Vision values ongoing research and education, and our team is trained on the most cutting-edge procedures available.
+Each of the surgeons at Boston Lasik values ongoing research and education, and our team is trained on the most cutting-edge procedures available.
 We pride ourselves as a private academic medical practice with close ties to Harvard Medical School and groundbreaking international research initiatives.

 During LASIK Surgery

 To begin, you’ll relax in our comfortable surgical suite.
 LASIK is performed using local anesthetic eye drops and a mild sedative – you won’t feel anything except drowsy and calm.
 A specialized holder is placed over the eye to keep your eyelids in place and prevent your eyes from moving.
 It may impact your vision, which is normal.

 Once you’re ready, your ophthalmologist will use a state-of-the-art excimer laser platform to create a flap in your cornea, which exposes the tissue underneath.
 The laser will then precisely reshape the cornea according to your prescription and eye measurements.
 Once complete, the flap will be replaced and a special cover will be placed over your eye to help it heal and prevent the flap from being disturbed while it reattaches.

 Overall, the surgical part of LASIK takes as little 12 minutes.
 Because it relies almost entirely on laser technology, it’s an extremely low-risk procedure.